SteveH-PFN/Promotional-Factorial-Notation/README.md

 4x3(x2[x1]x1)x2x1
 ```
 4. The result is the **product** of all values across all branches
-5. The fractal is considered complete when all branches of all factorials end at
+5. The fractal is considered complete when all branches of all factorials terminate at 1.

 ---

-### Growth Formula *(Steve H.'s recurrence)*
+### Growth Formula of fractal factorials

 Let `F(n)` be the Fractal Mode value at `n`: